Trequend/ParticleSystem/README.md

 The goal of this project is to create a system of particles of three types (CPU, CPU & GPU, GPU) and compare them in terms of performance.
 ## Progress
 :heavy_check_mark: Particle system on CPU\
-:x: Particle system on CPU & GPU\
+:heavy_check_mark: Particle system on CPU & GPU\
-:x: Particle system on GPU
+:construction: Particle system on GPU
 ## Demo
 ![Demo](https://github.com/Trequend/ParticleSystem/blob/media/Demo.gif)
 ## Tests